-Hunting license required to apply: Be-

-fore you can apply for a cougar permit or bonus point-or purchase a pursuit permit-you must have a valid Utah hunting or combination license.
+Hunting license required: Before you can apply for a cougar permit or bonus point-or purchase any other cougar permit, including a pursuit permit-you must have a valid Utah hunting or combination license.
 Please see page 8 for more information.